hundredrabbits/thebook/north_pacific_logbook.md

 Oilskins and other traditionally 'waxed' clothing, used to be the main-stay of sailors, they would last a lifetime if their owners put enough love and work into them.
 Nowadays, foul-weather gear is made from synthetics treated with Durable Water Repellent (DWR), but requires the same amount care and attention.
 Other types include flexible PVC-coated synthetics.
 All have their pros and cons, but few can rival the breathable qualities of Le Roy's process.

 When we started sailing, we both purchased a full set of foul-weather gear.
 An expensive set, a bib and jacket.
-These kept us dry and warm at first, but overtime, they lost their durable water repellent coating, and we found ourselves sitting in puddles often.
+These kept us dry and warm at first, but over time, they lost their durable water repellent coating, and we found ourselves sitting in puddles often.
 The water would wet our butts, and seep inside to wet the rest.
 A wet butt is terrible on long trips, as it irritates the skin and can leave painful bruises.

 Synthetic DWR-coated foulies require re-treatment to maintain water-repellency.
 Affected garments can be treated with a 'spray-on' or 'wash-in' treatment.
 It is possible to wetproof clothing yourself, the process is simple, and is a good option for those who don't want to reply on marine stores and their products.

 Zippers on clothes are also exposed to the elements, making damage and corrosion difficult to avoid.
 We found that even plastic zippers will freeze up from too much salt buildup.
 Applying a lubricant can minimize blockages.

 After long, salty trips, we usually rinse our gear with plenty of freshwater to remove salt crystals.
 We use old tooth brushes to scrub deposits from zippers.
-Failing to do this, will make deteriorate your expensive gear, very, very fast.
+Failing to do this, will make your expensive gear deteriorate very, very fast.

 \newpage